boostercloud/booster/docs/CONTRIBUTING.md

 Less is more.
 Apple is, among many others, a good example of creating clean and clear content, where visual elements are carefully chosen to look beautiful
 (e.g. [Apple's swift UI](https://developer.apple.com/tutorials/swiftui)) and making the reader getting the point as soon as possible.

-The intention of every section, paragraph, and sentence must be clear, we should avoid writing details of 2 different things even when they are related.
+The intention of every section, paragraph, and sentence must be clear, we should avoid writing details of two different things even when they are related.
 It is better to link pages and keep the focus and the intention clear, Wikipedia is the best example on this.

 ### Simple